UNC-Libraries/boxctron/README.md

 pipenv requirements
 ```

-And those tools will need to be used to install dependencies in the remote environment
+pip and virtualenv will need to be used to install dependencies in the remote environment
 ```
 pip3 install -r requirements.txt
 ```